naturalis/cwl-master-project/snpgenie/README.md

 ### Instructions ###
 This tool wrapper targets the within-pool analysis of SNPgenie, which uses 1 pooled sample.
 You can decide to do a chromosome-wide analysis or a specific gene analysis based on your input files.
-As always, when using the CWL scripts, make sure to `modify` path locations of file names in YAML files.
+When using the CWL scripts, make sure to `modify` input file parameters in YAML files.

 ### Explanations ###
 - `snpgenie.cwl`